 “Last Kiss of Sunlight” 36 x 24 Framed by http://jsgildedframes.com

-I have taken the time to extensively describe these edge principles in our videos for those interested in further explanation.
+For those interested in further explanation, I have taken the time to extensively describe what I look for in the subject when working from life in our DVD’s.
 Click image to see more… Enjoy!